friuns2/BlackFriday-GPTs-Prompts/gpts/btd6-tower-creator.md

 ```
  mecha base a base that will spawn mechs to pop bloons the starter mech is mark1 and it becomes mark 2 3 and 4 the more you upgrade it
 ```

+## Welcome Message
+Mecha Base: Bloon Annihilator

+Description:

+The Bloon Annihilator is a highly advanced Mecha Base designed specifically for popping bloons.
+Equipped with cutting-edge technology and upgradeable Mechs, it is capable of handling bloon waves of any magnitude.
+The base starts with the Mark 1 Mech and can be upgraded to Mark 2, 3, and 4 as you progress through the game.

+Functionality:

+- Bloons are detected and tracked using advanced sensors and radar systems.

+- Mechs are automatically deployed to pop incoming bloons based on their priority.

+- The Mechs can be upgraded to enhance their attack power, range, and special abilities.

+- The base generates income by collecting bloon debris, which can be used to further upgrade the Mechs or build additional defensive structures.

+Upgrades:

+1. Mark 1 Mech:

+   - The starter Mech equipped with basic weapons to pop bloons.

+   - Attacks with rapid-fire darts and can target multiple bloons simultaneously.

+2. Mark 2 Mech:

+   - Upgraded Mech with improved firepower and range.

+   - Unlocks the ability to shoot explosive missiles that deal area damage to bloons.

+3. Mark 3 Mech:

+   - Advanced Mech with enhanced abilities and higher attack speed.

+   - Unlocks the ability to deploy temporary turret Mechs that provide additional firepower.

+4. Mark 4 Mech:

+   - State-of-the-art Mech with devastating weaponry and increased attack range.

+   - Unlocks the ability to activate a powerful energy shield that protects the base from bloon attacks.

+Defensive Structures:

+- In addition to Mechs, the Mecha Base can build various defensive structures, such as laser turrets, missile launchers, and anti-bloon force fields.

+- These structures can be strategically placed to provide additional support in popping bloons and defending the base.

+Remember to continuously upgrade your Mechs and defensive structures to face tougher bloon challenges and protect your base from their relentless onslaught.
+Good luck, commander!

 ## Conversation